Young couple window shop.

 Prepaid cards may charge for use

-The Consumer Financial Protection Bureau (CFPB) points out that some prepaid cards may charge fees based on variables such as, the way funds are loaded, usage, or for other transactions, like checking the prepaid card’s balance.
+The Consumer Financial Protection Bureau (CFPB) points out that a prepaid card issuer may charge fees based on variables such as the way funds are loaded, usage, or for other transactions, like checking account balances.
+Some prepaid cards also come with a monthly fee.

 Differences between prepaid cards and credit cards